0x606a/Dripps/ContractError.md

 Can not apply for the event.
 Event capacity is reached out.
 Reached max amount for participants.

 ER05
+applyEvent()
+Can not apply for the event.
+Already applicant of the event.

+ER06
 attendEvent()
 Can not attend for the event.
 Event time has not come yet.

-ER06
+ER07
 attendEvent()
 Can not attend for the event.
-Not the ticketId owner.
+Not an applicant of the event.

+ER08
+attendEvent()
+Can not attend for the event.
+Already participant.